Asad Ahmad: Honours

 Ahmad was the 2006 Royal Television Society Reporter of the Year for London.
 He has been nominated for a BAFTA for News Programme of the Year and was shortlisted for an Ethnic Multicultural Media Awards (EMMA) for Best Radio News Journalist.

 Personal life

-In 2007 Ahmad faced an allegation of harassment which he strongly denied stating that the allegation was "false".
+In 2007, Ahmad faced an allegation of harassment which he strongly denied, stating that the allegation was "false".
 He refused offers of a caution by the Metropolitan Police opting to take the case to court.
 The Crown Prosecution Service offered no evidence and forensic evidence cleared Ahmad of any wrongdoing.
 He was told he could leave the court "without a stain on his character".
 The CPS was ordered to pay Ahmad's legal costs.

 Ahmad was due to run the 2008 London Marathon in aid of WaterAid, but had to pull out due to sustaining a knee injury.
 Ahmad suffered a motorcycle accident in 2008, sustaining a serious head and brain injury.
-He was almost paralysed and must now use a walking stick to help his overall balance.
+He now often uses a walking stick to help his overall balance.